webjohnjiang/fet-block/README.md

-# xhr-polyfill
+# fet-block

-Replace the xmlHttpRequest url to another domain or tunnel.
+Replace the xmlHttpRequest url to another domain or another request tunnel.

 ## usage